Will Lyft, Inc. (NASDAQ:LYFT) in 2020 Be Worth Your Money?

 Lyft, Inc. (NASDAQ:LYFT) trade information

-Instantly LYFT is in green as seen in intraday trades today with action 6.01%, the outlook over the past five days has been green.
-The jump to weekly highs of $39.87- on Monday, Nov 16 added 0.57% to the stock’s daily price.
-The company’s shares are showing year-to-date downside of -0.0785, with the 5-day performance at 0.0518 in the green.
-However, in the 30-day time frame, Lyft, Inc. (NASDAQ:LYFT) is 0.5527 up.
-Looking at the short shares, we see there were 25.31 Million shares sold at short interest cover period of 2.15 days.
+Instantly LYFT is in green as seen in intraday trades today with action 2.34%, the outlook over the past five days has been red.
+The jump to weekly highs of $41.41- on Wednesday, Nov 18 added 6.21% to the stock’s daily price.
+The company’s shares are showing year-to-date downside of -0.0973, with the 5-day performance at -0.0272 in the red.
+However, in the 30-day time frame, Lyft, Inc. (NASDAQ:LYFT) is 0.4925 up.
+Looking at the short shares, we see there were 25.31 Million shares sold at short interest cover period of 2.31 days.

-The consensus price target for the stock as assigned by Wall Street analysts is $42.71, meaning bulls need an upside of 7.34% from its current market value.
-According to analyst projections, LYFT’s forecast low is $10 with $66 as the target high.
-To hit the forecast high, the stock’s price needs a +65.87% upsurge from its current level, while the stock would need to tank -74.87% for it to hit the projected low.

 Lyft, Inc. (LYFT) estimates and forecasts

 Data shows that the Lyft, Inc. share is not performing relatively much better than most of its peers within the same industry.
-As can be gleaned from the statistics, the company’s share value shot +23.37% over the past 6 months, a -6.27% in annual growth rate that is considerably lower than the industry average of 15.8%.
+As can be gleaned from the statistics, the company’s share value shot +17.34% over the past 6 months.
 Moreover, the firm has looked to higher expectations by upgrading its fiscal year 2020 revenue estimates.
-Lyft, Inc. estimates its current quarter revenue will rise +38.7%, while the growth in revenue is estimated to hit -81.2% for the next quarter.
-Year-over-year growth is forecast to reach -34.4% down from the last financial year.
+Lyft, Inc. estimates its current quarter revenue will rise +38.7%, while the growth in revenue is estimated to hit -71.9% for the next quarter.
+Year-over-year growth is forecast to reach -34.6% down from the last financial year.

 Looking at the company’s year-on-year earnings, data shows that the past 5-year has an earnings growth rate of 0%.
 The 2020 estimates are for Lyft, Inc. earnings to decrease by -258.8%, but the outlook for the next 5-year period is at 0% per year.